The repressor behind tight, titratable gene expression

 - Versatile—choose from all-in-one formats that co-express CymR and your gene-of-interest, or two-vector systems where CymR is expressed from a different plasmid

 With the SparQ System, expression levels are tightly controlled and increase with increasing cumate concentration until maximum induction is reached—see as much as a 32-fold increase in gene expression.
 Even better, induction is reversible, so you can turn expression levels on and off.
 Delivering negligible background expression in the absence of cumate, the SparQ System is an excellent choice for achieving controlled levels of gene expression.

-The pCDH-EF1α-CymR-T2A-Neo Vector co-expresses CymR and a neomycin marker via the moderate EF1α promoter.
+The pCDH-EF1α-CymR-T2A-RFP Vector co-expresses CymR and an RFP reporter via the moderate EF1α promoter.
 Co-expression is mediated through a T2A element.

 How It Works